tryscer/flock/Book/Flock-Music.md

 Now Babatunde riffs on his washboard and Mucho kind of grooves along with him on the bassline, played on an ancient washtub base.
 We stand there, two perfectly innocent bystanders.
 	“If I were a Russian spy, what would my codename be?”
 Alice asks.
 	“You would be Katyushka, the deadly assassin.”
-	“You would be Boris, the handsome hit-man.”
+	“You would be Ivan, the handsome hit-man.”
 	“Boy, these guys sure play good\!”
 	Some people join us in listening, mostly kids.